WNYW: News operation

-Fox 5 News at 10:00 p.m. news open, used from November 2012 until July 7, 2019.
+Fox 5 News at 10:00 pm news open, used from November 2012 until July 7, 2019.

-WNYW broadcasts 53 hours of locally produced newscasts each week (with 10 hours each weekday, two hours on Saturdays and one hour on Sundays).
-As is standard with Fox stations that carry early evening weekend newscasts, WNYW's Saturday and Sunday 6 p.m. newscasts are subject to delay or preemption due to network sports coverage.
+WNYW broadcasts 64 1/2 hours of locally produced newscasts each week (with 12 hours each weekday, 2 1/2 hours on Saturdays and two hours on Sundays).
+As is standard with Fox stations that carry early evening weekend newscasts, WNYW's Saturday and Sunday 6 pm newscasts are subject to delay or preemption due to network sports coverage.
 WNYW and sister station WWOR-TV share resources with Philadelphia sister station WTXF-TV in areas of New Jersey in which the New York and Philadelphia markets overlap; the stations share reporters for stories occurring in New Jersey counties served by both markets.

 In 1944, the first newscast for Channel 5 was Late Night News.
 In 1945, the news department of Channel 5 rebranded its newscast as TV5 Late Report, and rebranded it again as TV5 24 Hours from 1962 to March 10, 1967.